 When looking at what this master’s degree has to offer, there is little question as to why.

 “About half the courses in Seattle are taught by people who, in the day, work at Amazon, Google, or Microsoft,” Gorton says.
-“These folks are incredibly knowledgeable…[and] they bring students not only the insight they need for the course but also the business context that they know about from their day to-day-jobs, which can really add value to the courses.”
+“These folks are incredibly knowledgeable. … They bring students not only the insight they need for the course but also the business context that they know about from their day-to-day-jobs, which can really add value to the courses.”

 Alongside the opportunity for holistic training, there are many career benefits that make a master’s in computer science worth the investment.
 Some of the most impactful include:

-• Increased Earning Potential: On average, professionals with a graduate degree earn 28 percent more in their lifetime than those with only a bachelor’s degree.
+- Increased earning potential: On average, professionals with a graduate degree earn 28% more in their lifetime than those with only a bachelor’s degree.
 In the computer science field, specifically, this percentage can be even greater.
-For instance, a generalist computer scientist with a bachelor’s degree makes roughly $91,000 per year compared to $105,000 per year earned by those with a master’s degree—a difference of $14,000 annually.
+For instance, a generalist computer scientist with a bachelor’s degree makes roughly $72,000 per year compared to $112,000 per year earned by those with a master’s degree.

-• A Competitive Edge: 33 percent of organizations across industries are raising their degree requirements when it comes to hiring, opting for candidates with a master’s degree over those with just a bachelor’s.
+- A competitive edge: About 33% of organizations across industries are raising their degree requirements when it comes to hiring, opting for candidates with a master’s degree over those with just a bachelor’s.
 This is especially true in technology-based careers like computer science, where roles require advanced and current training.

-• Access to Unique Career Opportunities: Northeastern’s master’s in CS program offers students the chance to spend time working in and making connections with top companies across industries.
-By working full-time within a real-world organization, these students learn about the responsibilities of their desired role from the inside, all while observing how a computer science team functions within a larger organization.
-As an added benefit, many receive offers for full time employment post-graduation from the organization in which they do their experiential learning.
+- Access to unique career opportunities: Northeastern’s master’s in CS program offers students the chance to spend time working in and making connections with top companies across industries.
+By working full time within a company of their choice, these students learn about the responsibilities of their desired role from the inside, all while observing how a computer science team functions within a larger organization.
+As an added benefit, many receive offers for full-time employment post-graduation from the organization in which they do their experiential learning.

-Despite the benefits of earning a master’s degree in this field, many aspiring computer scientists fear that their current background and experience won’t allow them to gain entry into one of these programs, and don’t pursue a master’s program for that reason.
-Below we explore the common prerequisites for a computer science master’s programs, as well as examine the alternate path to landing a role in computer science that those who might not meet these specific standards can follow.
+Despite the benefits of earning a master’s degree in this field, many aspiring computer scientists fear that their current background and experience won’t allow them to gain entry into one of these programs and don’t pursue a master’s degree.
+Below, we explore the common prerequisites for computer science master’s programs and alternate paths to landing a role in computer science that those who might not meet these specific standards can follow.

 Most master’s in computer science programs are designed to prepare students for an advanced role within the computer science field.
-To accomplish this, the curriculum is structured to build off a student’s existing experience and help fill in any gaps they need in order to excel in this work.
+To accomplish this, the curriculum build’s off of students’ existing experience while filling in any gaps they may have.

-There are a series of prerequisites across most programs required to ensure all students are starting from the same level of understanding.
+There is a series of prerequisites across most programs to ensure all students are starting from the same level of understanding.
 Some of the most common include:

 “You need to be analytical and know how to think problems through,” Gorton offers as one example of these skills.
 “Solving software problems is unlike anything else because sometimes the right answer isn’t very clear, especially in difficult or complex systems.
 You need to be able to experiment and to appreciate that chance to really explore a problem.”